Eating Well During Cancer Treatment

 If you have serious problems eating and cannot get enough nutrients in your body, you may need to get nutrients another way.
 This can be done through a tube placed into your stomach or through intravenous (IV) fluids.

-Good eating habits for people with cancer may be very different from normal healthy eating guidelines.
-For more information, see:
+Good eating habits for people who have cancer may be very different from normal healthy eating guidelines.
+Additional information about nutrition is provided by the National Cancer Institute at www.cancer.gov/cancertopics/pdq/supportivecare/nutrition/Patient.

 eMedicineHealth Medical Reference from Healthwise